frankshearar/Home/Surfacing-PackageType-as-part-of-NuGet-search-protocol.md

 		]
 	}

-	3.2 Description
+### 3.2 Description
-	"packagetypes" MUST NOT be present if nuspec does not specify any (this includes implied dependency) If "packagetypes" is present, it MUST BE of length AT LEAST 1 (one) Name MUST BE a valid package type as specified by https://github.com/NuGet/Home/wiki/Package-Type-%5BPacking%5D Version MAY BE present IF and ONLY IF it was specified in the corresponding package nuspec
+* "packagetypes" MUST NOT be present if nuspec does not specify any (this includes implied dependency)
+* If "packagetypes" is present, it MUST BE of length AT LEAST 1 (one)
+* Name MUST BE a valid package type as specified by https://github.com/NuGet/Home/wiki/Package-Type-%5BPacking%5D
+* Version MAY BE present IF and ONLY IF it was specified in the corresponding package nuspec

-	Currently (2019.12.13), packageTypes node in catalog will either be not present (no packageTypes node in nuspec), or an empty string (packageTypes node present in nuspec).
+Note: Currently (2019.12.13), packageTypes node in catalog will either be not present (no packageTypes node in nuspec), or an empty string (packageTypes node present in nuspec).